jondgoodwin/progling/content/post/counting-references.md

   - "C++"
 ---

+*Note: The latter part of this post is outdated in terms of the mechanisms that the Cone compiler uses to de-alias ref-counted references.
+See [this post](/post/data-flow-analysis) for an updated description.*

 In the world of automatic memory management, [reference counting](https://en.wikipedia.org/wiki/Automatic_Reference_Counting) is considered to be one of the easiest to implement.